gopamin/gopamin/README.md

 ## Prerequisites

-The minimum required tools for using the Gopamin CLI tool is Golang which can be downloaded from [Go All Releases](https://go.dev/dl).
+The minimum required tools for using the Gopamin CLI tool is Golang v1.22.0 or higher which can be downloaded from [Go All Releases](https://go.dev/dl).
 To have full development setup though, other tools are also recommended to be installed on your local machine:

 -   **[Git](https://git-scm.com/)**: By default each new project created by this tool initializes a Git repo; that's why you need to make sure Git is installed on your machine.
 -   **[Docker](https://www.docker.com)**: If you choose to create a new project with database integration, a `docker-compose.yml` will be included in the root of the project for running the database of your choice.